21 ways to get free food

 But if you're in it for a free meal, what's the harm?
 We've got more info on becoming a mystery diner and where to sign up.

-3. Sign up to restaurant newsletters and apps
+Sign up for restaurant newsletters and apps

 Many restaurants and fast food joints offer something free when you download their app or sign up for their newsletter.
 For example, Greggs offers a free hot drink for new app users.